What is Total Productive Maintenance (TPM)?

-Just like any other effective maintenance strategy, TPM relies on proactive, scheduled maintenance tasks.
-Maintenance tasks are scheduled at frequencies defined by the equipment’s condition, operating performance, or previous in-service experience.
+Planned maintenance primarily involves scheduled maintenance tasks, which are scheduled at frequencies defined by the equipment’s condition, operating performance, or maintenance history.
 The schedule is based on actual data to ensure equipment is neither over nor under-maintained.

 Planned maintenance provides many benefits:

 - It reduces unplanned stoppages due to breakdowns, increasing production capacity.

 - Production can be planned around maintenance in order to minimize their impact on output.

 - Maintenance costs are reduced since there is no costly emergency maintenance.